arangodb/docs-hugo/site/content/3.11/develop/javascript-api/@arangodb/collection-object.md

     `false`, then the key generator is solely responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.

+    {{< warning >}}
+    You should not use both user-specified and automatically generated document keys in the same collection in cluster deployments for collections with more than a single shard.
+Mixing the two can lead to conflicts because Coordinators that auto-generate keys in this case are not aware of all keys which are already used.
+    {{< /warning >}}
   - `increment` (number): The increment value for the `autoincrement` key generator.
     Not used for other key generator types.
   - `offset` (number): The initial offset value for the `autoincrement` key generator.